 Justin is best known as the creator and host of The Meeting* of the International Order of Sodomites, the acclaimed comedy/variety show.
-He was recently called one of LA's 16 Most Talented LGBT Comics by Frontiers Magazine.
+He was recently named as one the Funniest People in Brooklyn by Brooklyn Magazine and called one of LA's 16 Most Talented LGBT Comics by Frontiers Magazine.
 The Meeting* was named among the Top nightclub shows of 2013 by Time Out New York, and received the 2012 Bistro Award for “Comedy Artistry” and a 2011 MAC Award nomination for Best Male Comedy Performance.

 He was described by Michael Musto in The Village Voice as “Oscar Wilde meets Whoopi Goldberg.”
 In a recent story for Edge New York, Steve Weinstein said ”Comedian, raconteur, performing artist, gay rights activist and sexual outlaw: I’m not sure Justin Sayre is classifiable.
 The veteran performer is on his way to becoming a Downtown Manhattan institution along the lines of Charles Ludlum or Charles Busch.”
 Justin is a child of Forty Fort, Pennsylvania who demonstrated a supernatural instinct for “camp” at an early age.
 With a voice straight out the MGM finishing school for girls, he moved to New York believing it was still 1947.
 He was terribly misinformed.